tholian-network/stealth/covert/README.md

   If set to `true`, it allows explicit debugging in code without loss of `process.stdout` data.
 The default value is `false`.

+- `--internet` is a boolean flag to toggle the inclusion of network protocol tests against the internet or online reference test suites.
+  The default value is `true`.

 If a non-flag parameter is given, it is assumed to be a Query to filter the Reviews.
 This allows to debug a single Review or a Suite of related Reviews.